ThK-Systems/checkmk-goodies/README.md

 *The 'gluster' script therefore takes over all checks (except for the quotas) from lpwevers´ plugin and supplements the volume healing check with the option of first triggering a warning and then a critical alert after a certain (and configurable) time or a certain (and configurable) count of healings.*

 To use this script, you have to disable lpwevers´ plugin.

-## hdidle

-__Requirements__:
-- smartctl

-__Description__

-It monitors the idle state of one or more disks.

-Set the disks to monitor at the head of the script

-__Notes__

-- It never goes to warning or critical state.
-It just monitors the idle state.
-- It is only tested for ata devices